chaosAD/Semihosting/Readme.md

 ```
 monitor arm semihosting enable
 ```
+The initialization script will be run everytime the debugger (GDB) is fired up.
+The command tells the OpenOCD to enable ARM semihosting.

 ![GdbInitScript](https://github.com/chaosAD/Semihosting/blob/master/Docs/images/GDBInitScript.png)

 Add the following function prototype and function call.
-The `initialise_monitor_handles()` call must be before any printf call:
+The `initialise_monitor_handles()` call must be before any printf call.
+The function initializes the hardware and software to handle semihosting:

 ![MonInitCode](https://github.com/chaosAD/Semihosting/blob/master/Docs/images/MonitorInitializationCode.png)

-Include `stdio.h` header file in `main.c`:
+Include `stdio.h` header file in `main.c`.
+The header is required to use `printf()`:

 ![IncludeStdio](https://github.com/chaosAD/Semihosting/blob/master/Docs/images/IncludeStdio.png)